jrenner/java-glances/README.md

 <b><i>WARNING</i>: This library is new and and things may change over the next few days/weeks</b>

-A Java library for the Glances XML RPC API<br>
+A Java library for the Glances XML/RPC API<br>

 What is Glances?
 - [Glances](https://github.com/nicolargo/glances.git) is a CLI system monitor written in Python